Capucine: Early films

 Capucine made her film debut in Jean Cocteau's The Eagle with Two Heads (1948), in a small, unbilled role.
 She also appeared in Jacques Becker's Rendezvous in July (1949) and Robert Dhéry's Crazy Show (1949).

 She was in Marc-Gilbert Sauvajon's My Friend Sainfoin (1950) and Dhéry's Bernard and the Lion (1951).

 After a break of a few years, Capucine appeared in Mademoiselle from Paris (1955) and Frou-Frou (1955).

 Rise to fame

 In 1957, film producer Charles K. Feldman spotted Capucine while she was modeling in New York City.
 Feldman put her under contract at $150 a week.
 He brought her to Hollywood to learn English and study acting under Gregory Ratoff.
 She took the stage name "Capucine", saying, "Two names are interesting and I hope one is interesting."

 She signed a seven-year contract with Columbia Pictures in 1958.
-After unsuccessfully auditioning for the role of Feathers in Rio Bravo (1959), she landed her first English-speaking role in the film Song Without End (1960), a biopic of Franz Liszt, where Capucine played Carolyne zu Sayn-Wittgenstein.
+After unsuccessfully auditioning for the role of Feathers in Rio Bravo (1959), she landed her first English-speaking role in the film Song Without End (1960) with Dirk Bogarde, a biopic of Franz Liszt, where Capucine played Carolyne zu Sayn-Wittgenstein.
 Producer William Goetz said, "You can teach a girl to act, but nobody can teach her how to look like a princess.
 You've got to start with a girl who looks like a princess."
+Bogarde and Capucine had a brief romance on the set and he proposed marriage to her, which she politely turned down.
+They remained friends for the remainder of her life.